Community information hubs

 Display your community information

-Whilst advertising a business is not permitted, every local sporting club or community group can utilise their screen for promoting 'what's on'.
+While advertising a business is not permitted, every local sporting club or community group can take the opportunity to promote.

-This might be the next weekend market, a fundraiser at the hall, a notice of a particular meeting or event, workshops and classes, etc.
+This might be the next weekend market, a fundraiser at the hall, a notice of a particular meeting or event, workshops and classes, just as an example.

-To apply to have your community information hosted on the screens, please fill out the form below:
+To apply to have your community information hosted on the screens, please head to our application page.